DoctorKhan/Manual-Override-Book/src/02_part_user_manual/08_four_freedoms.md

 - **West: Ahimsa** (Non-Violence/Non-Harm) - *The Direction of Peace*
 - **South: Wu Wei** (Non-Action/Effortless Flow) - *The Direction of Surrender*
 - **East: Epochē** (Non-Valuation/Non-Judgment) - *The Direction of Acceptance*

+Think of these four directions as a map of your primary contributions to your own automated state.
+These are the four main ways you get triggered into autopilot.
+By learning to orient using this compass, you are learning to interrupt the specific reactive patterns you have been contributing to for your entire life.

 "The beauty of this system is its dynamic nature," Marcus continued.
 "You don't choose one direction and stick with it—you make gentle adjustments based on what each moment requires.
 Like using a compass, you stay oriented around the center while adjusting your heading as needed.
 The goal is always to find the middle way—not too far in any direction, but balanced at the center where all four freedoms meet."